casper-network/ceps/text/0086-factory-pattern.md

 [guide-level-explanation]: #guide-level-explanation

 The host-side factory pattern introduces a way for contract developers to deploy contracts with custom logic through factory contracts.
 These factory contracts are created using a new entry point type called `EntryPointType::Install`, which marks an entry point as a factory method.
-Additionally, a new variant, `EntryPointType::Normal`, serves as the default entry point type and will behave like the existing `EntryPointType::Contract` in version 1.x.
 The proposal also introduces `EntryPointAccess::Abstract`, marking an entry point export as existing in the bytecode but not callable.
 This feature allows referencing WebAssembly exports from within entry points marked as `EntryPointType::Install`.
 Developers can even define nested factory contracts for more complex scenarios.

 ## Reference-level explanation

 [reference-level-explanation]: #reference-level-explanation

-In technical detail, this proposal introduces two new entry point types: `EntryPointType::Install` and `EntryPointType::Normal`.
+In technical detail, this proposal introduces two new entry point types: `EntryPointType::Install`.
 And a new entry point access type `EntryPointAccess::Abstract`.

 * `EntryPointType::Install` marks an entry point as a factory method responsible for deploying contracts.
-* `EntryPointType::Normal` behaves similarly to `EntryPointType::Contract` in version 1.x, while also serving as the default entry point type in version 2.0.
 * Additionally, `EntryPointAccess::Abstract` is introduced to signify an entry point export that exists in bytecode but is not callable.
 * This feature facilitates referencing contracts stored as `EntryPointType::Install`.